Register as New Patient

 We accept registrations only by telephone.
-To book a registration spot, you should call the practice after 10am on Monday morning.
+To book a registration spot, you should call the practice at 10am on Friday morning.
 We will ask you to provide an email address for us to send you the registration forms.
 Please download and complete these registration forms (Patient Registration form and New Patient Questionnaire and Checklist).
 You will be given the address to email your registration and supporting documents back to us.

 For formal identification we will accept a scan/photo of your birth certificate, passport, photographic driving licence or National Identity Card.
 For proof of address we will accept a utility bill, bank statement, or rent/mortgage agreement.
 Missing information will lead to a delay in your registration.

 Please allow 1 week for the registration process to be completed before asking for an appointment.
 If you are on regular medication you must then make a telephone appointment with a GP to discuss these before you will be able to request a prescription.

 Note, we do not operate a waiting list.